AgentMC/Sao19/Translate/Ru/Part9.md

 On the other side, kidnapper was rushing towards the wall with his black robe flipping.
 In his chest, a large jewel shined brightly in a red color.

 The light of the same color ran through a part of the wall.
-A square separated from the obsidian wall and lifted resounding...... like an enigmatic stone mill drum, such as heavy rocks rubbing together.
+A square separated from the Обсидияn wall and lifted resounding...... like an enigmatic stone mill drum, such as heavy rocks rubbing together.

 The kidnapper holding Лизетта dashed towards the window that should have not existed.